citrix/terraform-provider-citrix/CONTRIBUTING.md

-# Citrix Terraform Provider Contribution Guide
+# Plugin for Terraform Provider for Citrix® Contribution Guide

 Thank you for considering contributing to this project!
 Please follow these guidelines to ensure your effort is inline with our policies and guidelines.